Remote Control Snow Melting for Rooftop Solar

-For shallow-pitch PV systems, a wifi-controlled system with camera monitor may be your last, best hope.
+For shallow-pitch PV systems, a wifi-controlled system with a camera monitor may be your last, best hope.

 Ice-Buster.
 When you're stuck with shallow-pitched PV panels, de-icing cables coupled with smart plugs may be an option.